howard-taylor1/Student-Information-System/README.md

 This project is the implementation phase of the SDLC and is based on my coursework completed in IT-315: Object Oriented Analysis and Design.
 The course used OOAD methodologies and UML to develop an IS for enabling student registration in college courses.
 The approach was use-case driven, architecture-centric, and iterative & incremental.
 My work in developing the functional, structural, and behavioral models, along with verification and validation to the original system requirements earned a perfect score.

 The goal of this portfolio is to highlight my past and present work.
 Currently, I am developing the application with Spring to integrate the database and user authentication.
 Future versions will include implementing a GUI.
-The current state exists as a command line program, written in Java and linked to an SQL database using the JDBC API.
+The current state exists as a command line program, written in Java and linked to a(n) SQL database using the JDBC API.

 <!--
   <<< Author notes: Finish >>>